Charges by Quarter Hour Sample Clauses

 Charges by Quarter Hour.
 Vacation charges shall be recorded in increments of one-quarter (1/4) hour.

 Charges by Quarter Hour.
 Sick leave charges shall be recorded in increments of one-quarter (1/4) hour.
 Physician's Certificate A physician's certificate or other evidence to substantiate a sick leave charge may be required by an employee's immediate supervisor or appointing authority.
 Notice of this requirement must be made known to the employee when the employee reports sick.
 A physician's certificate may also be requested to verify an employee's readiness to return to work.
-Medical Appointments Medical appointments may be charged to sick leave provided the minimum time charged is not less than one-quarter (1/4) hour.
+Medical appointments may be charged to sick leave provided the minimum time charged is not less than one-quarter (1/4) hour.
 The employee must notify the supervisor of a medical appointment at least twenty-four (24) hours in advance except in case of emergency.

 Related to Charges by Quarter Hour

-• Start-Up Costs 4.1.1 The Government of Ontario will provide:
+• Start-Up Costs The Government of Ontario will provide:

-• Weekend Premium Effective July 1, 2020, an employee shall be paid a weekend premium of one dollar and ten cents ($1.10) per hour for each hour worked between 2300 hours Friday and 2300 hours Sunday, or such other forty-eight (48) hour period as the local parties may agree upon or as defined in the Collective Agreement.
-If an employee is receiving premium pay pursuant to a local scheduling regulation with respect to consecutive weekends worked, the employee will not receive weekend premium under this provision.
+• Weekend Premium An employee shall be paid a weekend premium of one dollar and forty-five cents ($1.45) per hour for each hour worked between 2400 hours Friday to 2400 hours Sunday or such other 48 hour period that the Hospital may establish.
+If an employee is in receipt of premium payment pursuant to a local scheduling regulation with respect to consecutive weekends worked, he will not receive weekend premium under this provision.
+Effective June 28, 2005, the weekend premium shall be increased to $1.55 per hour.